| The Fishampton Bureau of Tourism Official Visitor Questionnaire

 to a casual invitation to a mutual pleasurable public event,

 however, should give you a just measure of his interest in you.
+One must warn against rushing into a serious relationship

 too quickly, however.
 When one inquired of young Penelope Windsor-Smythe